rageappliedgame/TridentReadyPerformanceStatistics/README.md

 # Trident Ready Performance Statistics

-Trident Ready Performance Statistics based on the RAGE Analytics Realtime by UCM: https://github.com/e-ucm/rage-analytics-realtime.
+Trident Ready Performance Statistics is a custom analytics package that is importable in the RAGE Analytics Realtime famework by UCM: https://github.com/e-ucm/rage-analytics-realtime.